“A flagship » NWT Nature Reserve”

-A popular nature reserve, on the outskirts of Newcastle, which is managed by the Northumberland Wildlife Trust and a dedicated team of volunteer wardens.
+A popular nature reserve, on the outskirts of Newcastle, which is managed by the » Northumberland Wildlife Trust and a dedicated team of volunteer wardens.
 Big Waters is a large subsidence pond with reed beds, farmland and some woodland along the outskirts.
 Access to the western section of the reserve is restricted to NWT members.
-Here there are two locked hides, which provide a great view of the pond and the surrounding habitat.
+Here there are two locked hides, which provide a excellent views of the pond and the surrounding habitat.

 Adjacent to the main bird hide, there is a well-established feeding station, which is home to a small colony of Tree Sparrows and a wide variety of woodland birds.
 Northumberland’s first Pine Bunting was recorded at this site in 1990, which attracted a great deal of attention and brought Twitchers from all over the UK.
 NWT members can obtain keys to access the bird hides for a small charge.
 There is no public access to these hides.

-The east of the reserve is managed by Newcastle City Council as a recreation area.
+The east of the reserve is managed by » Urban Green Newcastle as a recreation area.
 Visitors can follow a nature trail, which extends from the car park, to the eastern end of the pond and onto Bridge Street (B1318), or to paths, that take visitors, behind the fields at the back of the pond.
 During the winter, Greylag, Pink Feet and at times White-fronted Geese can be found in these fields.

 Big Waters has over the years, attracted a huge range of bird species and is famous for its comfy and well maintained bird hides and feeding station.
+The feeding station can be viewed from one of the NWT bird hides.
+Highlights can include Great Spotted Woodpecker and Willow Tit.
+Yellowhammer and Brambling are also noted at times, but less frequently in recent years and in smaller numbers.
 The site is especially popular Nov-Feb, as large numbers of wildfowl come for the winter.
 Species to watch out for at this time include Bewick and Whooper Swans, Bean and White-fronted Geese, Goldeneye, Goosander, Smew, Teal and Wigeon.

 In May 2016 a group of Black Terns stayed for a few hours and in July the same year; a Caspian Tern was recorded passing through.
-A Green-winged Teal was also found at this site in 2014; and it provided great views to the left of the reserve.
+A Green-winged Teal was also found at this site in 2014; and it provided great views to the left of the reserve, whilst in 2022 an American Wigeon was found, enjoying the expanse of freshwater.

 Tyne & Wear, Newcastle upon Tyne.